 Hablando de Esto y lo Otro

 His phonograph originally recorded sound onto a tinfoil sheet phonograph cylinder, and could both record and reproduce sounds.
-Alexander Graham Bell’s Volta Laboratory made several improvements in the 1880s, including the use of wax-coated cardboard cylinders, and a cutting stylus that moved from side to side in a “zig zag” pattern across the record.
+Alexander Graham Bell’s Volta Laboratory made several improvements in the 1880s, including the use online casino in canada of wax-coated cardboard cylinders, and a cutting stylus that moved from side to side in a “zig zag” pattern across the record.
 At the turn of the 19th century, Emile Berliner initiated the transition from phonograph cylinders to gramophone record

 s: flat, double-sided discs with a spiral groove running from the periphery to near the center.
 Other improvements were made throughout the years, including modifications to the turntable and its drive system, the needle and stylus, and the sound and equalization systems.